csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 ## Filling out the templates

-Everytime the macro generates a document based on a template, it should open the template, substitute placeholders, save the file, and close Microsoft Word.
+Everytime the macro generates a document based on a template, it should open the template, substitute placeholders, save the file, and close the document.

 Placeholders are texts in brackets like "[xyz]" found in the template documents.
 The "xyz" is the name of the placeholder.
 Every placeholder should be substituted by the value in "GeneráltHallgatóiLista" where the column matches exactly the placeholder's name.
-So for example the placeholer "[Bírálat nyelve]" should be replaced with the value in the column "StudentName" of the current student's row in "GeneráltHallgatóiLista".
+So for example the placeholer "[Bírálat nyelve]" should be replaced with the value in the column "Bírálat nyelve" of the current student's row in "GeneráltHallgatóiLista".

 There are special placeholders:
 - The placeholder "[date]", insert a Word field which always updates to the current date.